 Now the owner of a World Series ring, Johnson followed up by posting one of his best seasons in 1972, forging an earned run average of 2.96 as a long reliever and spot starter.
 He came on in Game Two of the NLCS in the first inning after Bob Moose was yanked after allowing hits to the first five Cincinnati Reds.
 Johnson threw five innings of one-hit ball, though Cincinnati held on to win, 5-3.
 Johnson appeared once more in the NLCS, though the Pirates lost on a Moose wild pitch in ninth inning of deciding Game Five.

 Johnson returned to mediocrity in 1973, pitching almost exclusively in relief.
 He appeared in a career-high 50 games and chalked up his worst ERA to that point: 3.62.
-After the season, the Bucs traded him to the Cleveland Indians for an obscure minor leaguer named Burnel Flowers.
+After the season, the Bucs traded him to the Cleveland Indians for an obscure minor league outfielder, Burnel “Bill” Flowers.
 Once a prized acquisition, Johnson had seen his Pirates career come to an end after three seasons, two of them mostly disappointing.

 Injuries played a part in hurting Johnson’s career.
 So did an off-the-field obstacle.
 Later in his career, Johnson announced publicly that he had struggled with a severe drinking problem.
 Johnson said he had begun drinking with the Royals in 1970, and only increased his alcohol habit during his three-year stay with the Pirates.
 “It was affecting my behavior.
 I was saying things I shouldn’t have been saying.
-I was hung over in the clubhouse most of the time,” Johnson revealed in a 1977 interview with Phil Pepe.
-In May of 1974, Johnson’s heavy drinking led to an episode of erratic behavior aboard the Indians’ team flight from Detroit to Dallas.
+I was hung over in the clubhouse most of the time,” Johnson revealed in a 1977 interview.5 In May of 1974, Johnson’s heavy drinking led to an episode of erratic behavior aboard the Indians’ team flight from Detroit to Dallas.
 Johnson became angered when the flight’s departure was delayed.
 He also argued with stewardesses about a mix-up in seating assignments.
-“I was snockered,” Johnson admitted to Pepe.
-Johnson abruptly walked off the plane during a stopover in Indianapolis.
+“I was snockered,” Johnson admitted in the ’77 interview.6 Johnson abruptly walked off the plane during a stopover in Indianapolis.
 The Indians fined him a reported $500.
 They waived him later that season.

 For Johnson, a career that had begun with so much promise ended with a lifetime record of just 28-34, with two shutouts, 12 saves, and 692 1/3 innings pitched in 183 career games (76 starts).
 The highlights of his career had come early—as a member of two world championship teams, the’69 Mets and the ’71 Pirates.
 In between those seasons he had his career year as a rookie for a second-year expansion team that finished 33 games out of first place.

-A resident of Cave Junction, Oregon, Johnson continued to maintain a low profile in his post-playing days.
+A resident of Cave Junction, Oregon, Johnson still dabbles in coaching but has continued to maintain a low profile in his retirement.
 Somehow that seems like a fitting legacy for one of the least known—but most promising—pitchers on the 1969 Miracle Mets.